aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

     $ verdi data structure import ase Si.cif Successfully imported structure Si2 (PK = 171)

-Remember that each piece of data in AiiDA gets a PK number (a "primary key") that identifies it in your database.
+Each piece of data in AiiDA gets a PK number (a "primary key") that identifies it in your database.
 This is printed out on the screen by the ``verdi data structure import`` command.
 It's a good idea to mark it down, but should you forget, you can always have a look at the structures in the database using: